IsidroPerla97/IsidroPerla97/README.md

 ## About me

-- ⭐ Unirversity of El Salvador (Universidad de El Salvador) ⭐
+- ⭐ Graduted with honors from Unirversity of El Salvador (Universidad de El Salvador) ⭐
 - 📲 Mobile developer
 - 🎮 Mobile video games developer and publisher
 - 💻 PHP backend developer